Nondescript-Cheese/SumoChickn-Server/README.md

 ####Database Design

 To simplify database querying and initialization, Sequelize was used with the mySQL database.
-There are two tables in the database, the schema is as follows:
+There are 4 tables in the database, the schema is as follows:

 1. __User__
   * id - The user's unique id